SoapDictator/python-artif-dest/README.md

 ## Prerequisites
 - Python 2.7 should be installed (this code should also run on Python 3+, but it was not tested properly)
+- PyGame should be installed
+- PyOpenGL should be installed

 ## How To Use
 1. Launch start.bat file